-7. Measuring and Evaluating the Results
+7. Measure and Evaluate the Results

 Last but not least, no communication strategy is complete without measuring results.
 Your plan should include a series of periodic check-ins during which you will review whether your objectives are being achieved and correct the course if necessary.

-Additional Tips to Hone Your Communication Strategy
+Additional Tips for Your Communication Strategy

 1. Launch Strategy